Bucksch/biofeedback-system/README.md

 # Project Source Code Structure

-This directory structure outlines the organization of your project's source code (`src` directory).
-Here's a brief description of each directory and its contents:
+The following directory structure outlines the organization of this project's source code (`src` directory).

 1. **processing:** Contains modules related to signal loading and processing functionality.